tizonia/tizonia-snap/README.md

 given the number of other release tasks that I need to deal with during a normal release cycle of Tizonia.

-I've been thinking about it for some time now and I would love it if someone from the community wanted step up and contribute with the maintenance of the Tizonia Snap package in this repo.
-That would allow me to focus a bit more on features and less on packaging.
+It would be great if someone from the community decided to step up and contribute with the maintenance of the Tizonia Snap package in this repo.
+That would allow me to focus a bit more on new features and less on packaging.

 It is not a difficult task, it is just a matter of some (free) time.

 The document [PACKAGING.md](PACKAGING.md) contains some information to get people started.
-Any help would be most welcome!.
+If your are interested, please get in touch!.

 Thanks!